fetchai/docs-archived/docs/learn_the_concepts/blockchains/what_is_a_blockchain.md

 A  **blockchain** is a series of data records that functions as a distributed, replicated digital ledger of transactions across a network of computer systems.

-??? info
+!!! info

-    In the case of a conventional database, the records are written in tables which might be on one or more servers located in different locations, but theses are all centrally administered by a database administrator.
-When it comes to blockchains,the records of transactions are compiled into **blocks** which are linked together.
+      On blockchains the records of transactions are compiled into **blocks** which are linked together.
 A blockchain consists of a stable chain of blocks, and in the context of cryptocurrencies, each one of these blocks stores a list of previously confirmed transactions.

- Because blockchain transactions take place inside a P2P global network, these are considered borderless and immune to censorship.
-Hence, a blockchain network serves as a decentralized ledger since it is maintained by several computers located all over the world.
-This implies that each participant, namely a node, keeps a copy of the blockchain data and interacts with other participants to make sure that everyone is aware of the same information stored in the block.
+Transactions take place inside a P2P global network, thus, blockchains are considered borderless and immune to censorship.
+A blockchain network serves as a decentralized ledger since it is maintained by several computers located all over the world.
+This implies that each participant, namely a **node**, keeps a copy of the blockchain data and interacts with other participants to make sure that everyone is aware of the same information stored in the block.

-??? info

-    Blockchains also differ from traditional databases in the impossibility for a malicious actor to come in and alter a blockchain record, whereas within traditional databases, this risk is a constant security challenge.
-In addition to this, blockchains do not need any sort of trust, because these systems are regarded as being trustless because of the absence of supervision by any central authority.
-On a blockchain system, management is carried out by its participants.

-??? info

-    A further distinction between databases and blockchains can be done considering the editing and updating of records: in the context of a traditional database, the database administrator can update and delete records freely, whereas in a blockchain this is impossible.
-A blockchain record can only be created, but once written, it can not be altered or deleted in any way.

-Each block inside the blockchain contains a hash (i.e. a digital fingerprint or unique identifier), timestamped batches of recent valid transactions, and the hash of the previous block.
+Each block inside the blockchain contains a **hash** (i.e. a digital fingerprint or unique identifier), **timestamped batches of recent valid transactions**, and the **hash of the previous block**.
 The previous block hash links the blocks together and prevents any block from being altered or a block being inserted between two existing blocks.
-An additional feature of a blockchain is that all previous records are stored within the current records, and hence,  there is a full history of previous transactions.
+An additional feature of a blockchain is that all previous records are stored within the current records, so, there is a full history of previous transactions.

 ## Blockchains: use cases

-Blockchain technology is mostly used to track cryptocurrency transactions, but it is suitable for a variety of different types of digital data and has other potential applications.
+Blockchain technology is mostly used to track cryptocurrency transactions.
 Alternative uses for blockchains could be the following:

 1. **Blockchain for payment processing and money transfers**: banking transfer fees might be decreased (or eliminated) for transactions handled through a blockchain and paid in a couple of seconds.